mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 >Now I have so many pages that my navigation bar doesn't display correctly on mobile devices.
 >
 >I need to make my navigation bar responsive.
-I'm sure that will only take me about an hour with Angular, my web framework.
+I'm sure that will only take me about an hour with my web framework, Angular.

 [*8 days later*](https://twitter.com/deliberatecoder/status/1011358706108456960)